thisismexp/artefact_insertion/README.md

 It was developed in the context of my master thesis, with the title *"[Analysis of image classification, object detection and instance segmentation in terms of robustness to artefacts in automated pigmented skin lesion classification](https://repositorium.meduniwien.ac.at/urn:nbn:at:at-ubmuw:1-32614)"* at the Medical University of Vienna in 2020, and used in this paper:

-> Katsch F, Rinner C, Tschandl P. Comparison of convolutional neural network architectures for robustness against common artefacts in dermatoscopic images. **Dermatol Pract Concept** 2022 [manuscript accepted]
+> Katsch F, Rinner C, Tschandl P. Comparison of convolutional neural network architectures for robustness against common artefacts in dermatoscopic images.
+Dermatol Pract Concept.
+2022;12(3):e2022126.
+DOI: https://doi.org/10.5826/dpc.1203a126